DataFire/Integrations/integrations/generated/google_appengine/README.md

   * id `string`: Relative name of the version within the service.
 Example: v1.
 Version names can contain only lowercase letters, numbers, or hyphens.
 Reserved names: "default", "latest", and any name with the prefix "ah-".
   * inboundServices `array`: Before an application can receive email or XMPP messages, the application must be configured to enable the service.
     * items `string` (values: INBOUND_SERVICE_UNSPECIFIED, INBOUND_SERVICE_MAIL, INBOUND_SERVICE_MAIL_BOUNCE, INBOUND_SERVICE_XMPP_ERROR, INBOUND_SERVICE_XMPP_MESSAGE, INBOUND_SERVICE_XMPP_SUBSCRIBE, INBOUND_SERVICE_XMPP_PRESENCE, INBOUND_SERVICE_CHANNEL_PRESENCE, INBOUND_SERVICE_WARMUP)
   * instanceClass `string`: Instance class that is used to run this version.
-Valid values are:
+Valid values are: AutomaticScaling: F1, F2, F4, F4_1G ManualScaling or BasicScaling: B1, B2, B4, B8, B4_1GDefaults to F1 for AutomaticScaling and B1 for ManualScaling or BasicScaling.
   * libraries `array`: Configuration for third-party Python runtime libraries that are required by the application.Only returned in GET requests if view=FULL is set.
     * items [Library](#library)
   * livenessCheck [LivenessCheck](#livenesscheck)